YesWiki/yeswiki-extension-quiz/README.md

-# yeswiki-extension-quizz
+# yeswiki-extension-quiz
-Create quizz with Bazar
+Create quiz with Bazar